You may ask yourself, Will the ROTC Prepare Me for Law Enforcement? We have those answers here for you. Follow along to learn more.

 What is Army Military Police Training?

 ROTC graduates interested in law enforcement would do well to take positions in the military police.
 Army military police training refers to the specialized training that new recruits to the branch receive following their basic training.
 During this training, recruits are not only responsible for maintaining their physical health, but they are taught how to lead and be responsible for the security of military bases across the globe.
 A military police job description includes the skills of leadership and efficiency in order to be successful as a military police officer.
-Also, a military police officer salary is approximately $51,000 according to Payscale.
+Also, a military police officer’s salary is approximately $51,000 according to Payscale.

 For students looking to join the U.S. Army or another military branch immediately following their college graduation, they are able to get initial training through the ROTC.
 An ROTC program, in the beginning, allows students to accustom themselves to a routine and physical fitness plan that will keep them Army ready.
 During this program, they are able to achieve the fundamentals necessary without making an initial military commitment.
 Students will be able to lead small units upon their graduation from this program and entrance into the U.S. Army, where they have an understanding of the Law of War, weapons, and military operations that they may utilize during their military career.

-For those enrolled in an ROTC program, there are several ROTC jobs that they can gain fundamentals for different positions in the law enforcement after graduation.
+For those enrolled in an ROTC program, there are several ROTC jobs where they can gain fundamentals for different positions in the law enforcement after graduation.
 From military police officers to other types of law enforcement, there is something available for those who want to wear the uniform after completing an ROTC program.
 Because of their advanced training in leadership, they are often promoted to supervisor and management positions within the Army ranks.
 Other positions that they take after ROTC include Air Defense Artillery Officer, Aviation Office, and Engineer Officer just to name a few.
 Wherever the cadet’s interest lies, they are able to pursue a career in that field of some capacity, and often at a leadership rank.

 After a higher-level position in the military, retired personnel can qualify for higher-level positions in law enforcement as well.
-The leadership skills developed in the military translates smoothly to law enforcement and security careers.
+The leadership skills developed in the military translate smoothly to law enforcement and security careers.

 Of course, no one is required to stay in the military after the ROTC.
 If you’ve received a scholarship, you must serve, but anyone else can go straight from the ROTC to graduate school or careers.
 Many veterans choose careers in law enforcement, but there are also many who choose homeland security, government agencies like the FBI or CIA, or go to law school.